alycecristines/restaurant-api/README.md

 ### 4. Configure the application

-Configure the necessary settings in the `appsettings.Production.json` file.
+Create an `appsettings.Production.json` file with the necessary settings following the same structure as the `appsettings.Development.json` file.

 ### 5. Run the application